 - Watch a movie (at our office) with our video glasses while the procedure is being done

-Surveys of patients suggest that most people anticipate dental procedures to be worse than they actual are.
+Surveys of patients suggest that most people anticipate dental procedures to be worse than they actually are.
 Take charge of your dental fear and tackle it head on!